StuyPulse/attendance-kiosk/README.md

 Attendance data is stored locally on the device in a SQLite database.
 To export attendance reports, insert a USB drive and triple tap on the 694 logo.
 The following report types are available:

-- **Attendance Report** - Number of meetings attended and attendance rate for each student
+- **Attendance Report** - Number of meetings attended, attendance rate, number of checkouts, checkout rate, and average and total time spent at meetings for each student
-- **Meeting Report** - Total unique checkins for each meeting day
+- **Meeting Report** - Total unique checkins and checkout rate for each meeting day
+- **Checkin Data** - Checkin/checkout times and total time spent at meeting for each student on each meeting day (basically raw swipe data grouped by student and day)

+Each of these reports is filtered by the specified date range and meeting threshold.
+The meeting threshold is the number of unique checkins required for a given day to be considered a meeting.
+This prevents presumably unofficial meetings from skewing the statistics.

+A student counts as having checked out on a given day if their first and last swipes on that day are more than 30 minutes apart.
+This is to prevent multiple checkins in quick succession but no actual checkout (e.g. if the student forgot if they already swiped in and swiped in again) from bringing down the student's average time spent at meetings.

 ## Development